probablykasper/hackintosh-z490-f-10700k/README.md

+### Personal notes
+- Windows installation will mess up the OpenCore EFI partition.
+To prevent, unplug all drives.
+M.2 drives can be disabled by using an invalid configuration in UEFI `Advanced`/`Onboard Devices Configuration` (for example configure an NVMe drive as SATA)

 ### Sonoma installation boot loop fix
 `SecureBootModel` needs to be set to `Disabled` during the install process, and can be set back to `Default` after.
 Explanations:
 - https://github.com/dortania/OpenCore-Install-Guide/pull/463/files